This post is recently updated on 16 January 2019.

 Orders can be shipped directly from a drop ship partner on behalf of your brand.
 You will not have to purchase inventory upfront or hold inventory yourself, eliminating the need of maintaining infrastructure.

-Hundreds of e-commerce surveys, polls and studies reveal that a success of a retailer highly relies on the right shipping rates and options provided by him to the customer.
+Hundreds of e-commerce surveys, polls and studies reveal that the success of an online retailer heavily relies on the right shipping rates and options provided by it to the customers.
 Getting this right is a bit tricky as when you charge too much you will end up with losing a customer.
-However, charging too much will lead your path to loss.
+On the flip, charging too less will lead your path to loss.

-Not just the cost, but the right shipping options have an equally important role in reducing cart abandonment and an increase in revenue.
+Not just the cost, but the right shipping options have an equally important role in reducing cart abandonment and thus, an increase in revenue.
 You have to offer the lowest shipping rates possible but still cover your costs, while maintaining your profit margin.
-Providing customer with the options they want will boost up the sale.
-Go through this list is given below to know how to determine what you can offer and when and why to maximize sales and decrease costs.
+Providing customer with the options they want will boost up the sale and possibilities of customer retention.
+Go through the list given below to learn how to determine what you can offer and when and why to boost sales and decrease costs.